-- Hemodialysis should be performed under a physician's instruction using approved institutional protocol.
-The heparin solution must be removed from each lumen prior to treatment to avoid systemic hepariniza nt to avoid systemic heparinization of the patient.
-Aspiration should be based on institutional protocol. - Before dialysis begins, all connections to the catheter and extracorporeal circuits should be examined carefully.
-Accessories and components used in conjunction with this catheter should incorporate luer-lock adapters. - Frequent visual inspection should be conducted to detect leaks and to minimize blood loss or air embolism - Repeated over-tightening of blood lines, syringes and caps will reduce connector life and could lead to potential connector failure. - The lack in the catheter tubing or hub occurs, or if a connector separates from any component during insertion or use, clamp the catheter and take all necessary steps and precautions to prevent blood loss or air embolism. - To minimize the risk of air embolism, keep the catheter clamped at all times when not attached to a syringe, IV tubing, or bloodlines - Close all clamps in the center of the extension tubing.
-Repeated clamping near or on the luer lock connectors may cause tubing fatigue and possible disconnection. - Clamping of the tubing repeatedly in the same location may weaken the tubing.
-Extension tubing may develop cuts or tears if subjected to excessive pulling or contact with rough edges
+Hemolalysis had not the removed from each lumen prior to treatment to avoid systemic heparinization of the patient.
+Aspiration should be beared on the state of the patient of the patient.

+- Before dialysis begins, all connections to the catheter and extracorporeal circuits should be examined carefully.
+Accessories and components used in conjunction with this catheter should incorporate luer-lock adapters. - . - Frequent visual inspection should be conducted to detect leaks and to minimize blood loss or air embolism - Request over childrand and the conductor to exercise and communication of the and could lead to be potential connector failure.
+If a leak in the catheter tubing or hub occurs, or if a connector separates from any component during insertion or use, clamp the catheter and take all necessary steps and precautions to prevent blood loss or air embolism. - The preclamations of preclamation of the second and enhomous the second and the second s - disconnection. - Camping of the tubing repeatedly in the same location may weaken the tubing.
+Extension tubing may develop cuts or tears if subjected to excessive pulling or contact with rough edges.